 Newer techniques to treat “tennis elbow” injuries are always being refined at the Badia Hand to Shoulder Center (BHSC) in Miami as well as other specialized centers.
-It’s important that you make an appointment today to see Dr. Alejandro Badia for these type of injuries are often misdiagnosed and undertreated for a variety of reasons.
+It’s important that you make an appointment to see Dr. Alejandro Badia for these types of injuries, as they are often misdiagnosed and under treated for a variety of reasons.

 Are you experiencing pain on the inside of the elbow?

 Lateral epicondylitis is a tendonitis commonly known as “tennis elbow”, although the majority of people with lateral epicondylitis have never played tennis.
 The condition causes pain on the outside portion of the elbow over a bony prominence named the lateral epicondyle.
 Pain occurs with activities such as grasping, pushing, pulling, and lifting.
 As the process progresses, the pain may occur with limited activities or even at rest.
 Of note, a separate entity termed golfers elbow, or medial epicondylitis, causes pain on the inside of the elbow.